AmauryD/A3GPS/README.md

 ## Description

-A3GPS provides a real GPS for arma 3
+A3GPS provides a real GPS for Arma 3.
+Only available in french for now , will be translated later.
-Developpement in progress
+Developpement in progress.

 ## Installation